WangEmu Keyboard Map

 Special function keys and dedicated keyword keys

-Second, special function keys used in the EDIT mode are also mapped to control key combinations.
-For example, to enter the Wang SF13 key, which in edit mode causes the cursor to move left one position, it is much more mnemonic to press LEFT-ARROW (←) than the normal mapping, Ctrl+F9.
+- Special function keys used in the EDIT mode are also mapped to control key combinations.
+For example, to enter the SF 13 key, which in edit mode causes the cursor to move left one position, it is much more mnemonic to press LEFT-ARROW (←) than the normal mapping, Ctrl-F9.

 Below is a complete table of the mappings.
-In some cases, there are two PC keys or key combinations that are used to emulate a given 2226 keystroke.
+In some cases, there are two PC keys or key combinations that are used to emulate a given keystroke.
 On the 2200, some of the special function keys get a dedicated purpose when in edit mode, shown as the last column of the table.
-Note that not all Wang keys have an equivalent PC mapping, including "PRINT" and "CONTINUE".

 |Wang key||2200 use||2200 use in edit mode||PC keys|